ifioklee/Airplane-Crashes-and-Fatalities/README.md

 The dashboard also shows information:

-1. Total number of airplan crash
+1. Total number of airplane crash
 2. Total number of passengers onboard these airplane
 3. Total number of lives of those onboard lost in these crashes
 4. Total number of lives lost onground as a result of these crash